Stories About Spain

 The modern surge of interest in the Camino de Santiago has attracted travelers whose motivation is spiritual, but not specifically religious.
 They find the challenge of the hike of several hundred miles to be cleansing in and of itself, and along the way they are nourished by contact with others on their own individual journeys.
 But I suspect there have always been mixed motivations in the heart of the pilgrim traveler.

 The appeal of making a pilgrimage is not just confined to Europe.
-Throughout the world seekers of spiritual wholeness embark on similar journeys.
-Embarking on a pilgrimage is one of the foundational events in human cultures throughout the world, some far removed from Christian Europe.
+Throughout the world, seekers of spiritual wholeness embark on similar journeys.
+Embarking on a pilgrimage is one of the foundational events in many human cultures, some far removed from Christian Europe.

 In India, 20 million people each year seek spiritual cleansing by bathing in the mystical waters of the vast Ganges River.
 Every year 13 million Muslim faithful make the obligatory haj to Mecca in Saudi Arabia – one of the great goals of their lives.
 Machu Picchu was the pilgrimage site of the ancient Inca culture in Peru; and along the Silk Road is the Turkish city of Kunya, sacred to the Sufi whirling dervishes.
 Then there is Jerusalem, sacred to Jew, Christian and Muslim alike.
 In North America, 10 million people visit the shrine of Our Lady of Guadalupe in Mexico each year.